-In the evening after your operation you can have clear fluids like water or tea as soon as you wake up.
+In the evening after your operation you can have clear fluids like water as soon as you wake up.
 If this makes you feel sick, then it may be that you need to take small sips to start with.
 You will have fluids going in through a drip which will keep you well hydrated until you can drink normally.
-Soon after your operation you can start to eat.
-There are no specific restrictions, but you could start with small quantities of soft foods such as soup, jelly or ice-cream.
+On the first day after your operation you can start to eat.
+You should start with small quantities of soft foods such as soup, jelly or ice-cream.
 Your nurses will help you with choosing food and you should be guided by how you feel and how hungry you are.
-You might feel sick or even vomit when you start eating.
-If this occurs, then the best thing to do is to reduce the amount of food you take and wait for things to improve.
+You might feel sick or even vomit when you start eating and so the best thing to do then is reduce the amount of food you take and wait for things to improve.
 We can give anti-sickness medication to try and help with this.
 The amount of food you have will gradually increase over the following days until you are taking a good amount of food.
-The dietician team may come and see you and make sure you are taking enough calories.
-We may give you supplemental high calorie drinks as these can give you lots of nutrition in a small volume of fluid, which may be easier to manage than whole meals.
+The dietician team will come and see you to make sure you are taking in enough calories.
+Some people struggle with eating enough calories after this operation and it can sometimes take a while before you are eating enough.
+We often give patients supplemental high calorie drinks as these can give you lots of nutrition in a small volume of fluid, which is easier to manage than whole meals.